 Best Cricut Font #3: CRICUT SANS

 Good ol’ classic Cricut Sans comes in third place in my best Cricut fonts list.
 Cricut Sans is the default font that comes up when you add a text box in a new Design Space project, and for good reason.
-It’s basically the Ariel of the Cricut font world.
+It’s basically the Arial of the Cricut font world.
 Cricut Sans is timeless, ageless, and easy to read, making it the perfect default font.
 When in doubt next time you’re looking for a font, just keep the Cricut Sans that comes up.
 You can’t go wrong with it.

 Want To Expand Past These Three Fonts?